 Current Student Scholarships

-The online Current Student Scholarship Application Portal is open for undergraduate applications for the 2015-2016 academic year.
-You are able to start the application process at https://umd-umich.academicworks.com/opportunities.
+The online Current Student Scholarship Application Portal is open for undergraduate applications for the 2016-2017 academic year.
+Get started now!

 - be a U.S. citizen or eligible non-citizen,